emacsmirror/repo-grep/README.md

 ## Security

-All operations are local; the package initiates no network connections and executes no remote code.
-Arguments passed to external commands are sanitised to mitigate shell-injection risks.
-Users are encouraged to review the source and report any security concerns via the issue tracker.
+repo-grep performs local, read-only searches using standard GNU grep and core Emacs functionality.
+It does not initiate network connections, execute remote code, or require elevated permissions.
+Inputs to shell commands are sanitised to reduce shell-injection risk.